 In addition to the manually and machine learning categorization of the crash reports, stack traces can be grouped using "bucketing" and execution path reconstruction.
 In particular, Dang et al. (2012) presented a technique based on call stack matching.
 This technique measures the similarities of call stacks and assigns the reports to appropriate categories ("buckets").
 Kim et al. (2011c) proposed an approach based on crash graphs, which are an aggregated view of crashes.
 Then, they used the graphs to improve categorization by winnowing out crashes between similar graphs.
 Liblit and Aiken (2002) studied the reconstruction of execution paths based on partial execution information like backtracks.
 Their technique can assist developers to find the root cause of a crash.
-In our study, we used elements from both methods ("bucketing" and execution paths as graphs (see Fig. 2).
+In our study, we used elements from both methods ("bucketing" and execution paths) to find similarities in method calls from the stack traces and visualizing the execution paths as graphs (see Fig. 2).